 - 1. For an exposure with unfunded credit protection to which an institution applies the IRB Approach set out in Chapter 3 using its own estimates of LGD and where comparable direct exposures to the protection provider are treated under the IRB Approach set out in Chapter 3, but without using its own estimates of LGD, the institution shall determine the covered part of the exposure as the lower of the exposure value (E) and the adjusted value of the unfunded credit protection (G_A), calculated in accordance with Article 235a(1).
-The institution shall calculate the risk-weighted exposure value by using the PD, the LGD and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity (M) related to the underlying exposure, calculated in accordance with Article 162. - 2.
+The institution shall calculate the risk-weighted exposure amount and the expected loss amount for the covered part of the exposure value by using the PD, the LGD and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity (M) related to the underlying exposure, calculated in accordance with Article 162. - 2.
 Institutions that apply the IRB Approach set out in Chapter 3, but without using their own estimates of LGD to comparable direct exposures to the protection provider, shall determine the LGD in accordance with Article 161(1).
 For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered part of the exposure value shall be the LGD associated with senior claims and the institutions may account for any funded credit protection securing the unfunded credit protection in accordance with this Chapter.